OpenNeptune3D/OpenNept4une/README.md

 - E & Z Steppers configured for 32 microsteps
 - X & Y Steppers at 16 microsteps with Interpolation and stealthChop enabled
 - SPI ADXL345 & Mellow Fly-ADXL345 USB Accelerometer configuration included
+- Support for the Toush-Screen Display

 ## Install Procedure - Re-flash eMMC with Latest OpenNept4une Release Image

-**Overview:**
+### Overview:

 1. Determine stepper motor current & PCB version (N4 & Pro Only)
 2. Flash eMMC with the latest OpenNept4une release image
+3. Connect your printer to your network
-3. Update third-party modules in Kiauh / Fluidd or Mailsail
+4. Update third-party modules in Kiauh / Fluidd or Mailsail
-4. Run the OpenNept4une script and select: 0ption 1) Install the latest OpenNept4une Printer.cfg (Select y for all prompts)
+5. Run the OpenNept4une script and select: 0ption 1) Install the latest OpenNept4une Printer.cfg (Select y for all prompts)
-5. After reboot re-run the OpenNept4une script and select: Option 4) Update MCU & (Virtual) MCU RPi Firmware (Select Both)
+6. After reboot re-run the OpenNept4une script and select: Option 4) Update MCU & (Virtual) MCU RPi Firmware (Select Both)

-**Preparation (N4 & N4 Pro Models Only: If Plus or Max skip to - Requirements for Flashing the Image):**
+### Preparation (N4 & N4 Pro Models Only: If Plus or Max skip to - [Requirements for Flashing the Image](#requirements-for-flashing-the-image)):

 The setup script will prompt you for two inputs: the stepper motor current, as well as the PCB version (N4 and N4 Pro only).
 ELEGOO has released the printers with two different types of steppers using different current and multiple board revisions. **Warning:** Choosing the wrong current might damage the stepper motors permanently, so it is better to double check, before picking a value.